 Why We Love National Eat Your Vegetables Day

 Vegetables are probably the healthiest things you can eat.
-They say that as a rule of thumb, the more colorful your meal is, the healthier it is, so make your plate your palette by adding red peppers, beets, or rainbow chard to your meals.
+They say that as a rule of thumb, the more colorful your meal is, the healthier it is, so add red peppers, beets, or rainbow chard to your meals.

-No meal is complete without vegetables, and some meals are complete with just vegetables!
-Vegetable soups, hearty salads, vegetarian curries are all examples of meals that don’t need anything but vegetables to shine.
+No meal is complete without vegetables, and some meals are complete with only vegetables!
+Soups, salads, and vegetarian curries are all examples of meals that don’t need anything but vegetables to shine.
 That said, some of our favorite meaty meals are made even better with veggies.
-What’s a hamburger without lettuce and tomato, or barbecue without coleslaw?
+What’s a veggie burger without lettuce and tomato, or life itself without coleslaw?